syncfusion-content/uwp-docs/uwp/Smith-Chart/Series.md

 ## Animation

-SfSmithChart allows to animate the chart series on loading whenever the *ItemsSource* changes.
-Animation in the chart can be enabled by setting the *EnableAnimation* property as True and defining the corresponding animation speed with *AnimationDuration* property.
+SfSmithChart allows animating the chart series on loading whenever the *ItemsSource* changes.
+Animation in the chart can be enabled by setting the *EnableAnimation* property as True and defining the corresponding animation speed with the *AnimationDuration* property.

 {% tabs %}